GoSuda

 etc

-1. Sending or receiving data on a nil channel can lead to an infinite loop, resulting in a deadlock.
+1. Sending or receiving data from a nil channel can result in an infinite loop and a deadlock.

-2. Sending data to a closed channel will cause a panic.
+2. Sending data to a channel after it has been closed will cause a panic.

 mutex